A Royal Affair: Critical response

 Review aggregation website Rotten Tomatoes gives the film a score of 90% based on 112 reviews and an average rating of 7.25/10.
 The critical consensus reads: "A Royal Affair is a lavish and sumptuous costume drama with a juicy story to back it up."
-Metacritic gives a weighted average rating of 73 based on reviews from 27 critics, indicating "generally favorable reviews."
+Metacritic gives a weighted average rating of 73 based on reviews from 27 critics, indicating "generally favorable reviews".

 British Film Critic Mark Kermode tied the film as the Best Film of 2012 along with Berberian Sound Studio.

 Historian Alfred Brown notes that the film depicts Struensee as speaking fluent Danish, when in fact he did not speak it and persistently used German, which helped alienate him from Danish society.
 Brown also notes that "The exiled Queen's letter to her children makes a good frame story to the film, however had she in reality written such a letter – frankly admitting Princess Louise Auguste's true parentage – it might have easily fallen into the wrong hands and caused the young princess to be declared a bastard".

 Accolades

-At the Berlin Film Festival, Mikkel Følsgaard won the Silver Bear for Best Actor and Nikolaj Arcel and Rasmus Heisterberg won the award for Best Script.
+At the Berlin Film Festival, Mikkel Boe Følsgaard won the Silver Bear for Best Actor and Nikolaj Arcel and Rasmus Heisterberg won the award for Best Screenplay.